 Among them were nine Westerners, moved to be exterminated to death in order to save valuable ammunition.

-It is imperative to pay a visit to the markets and market halls since they provide an opportunity to learn about the local produce of the nation and to purchase textiles, antiques, gold, and silver jewelry.
+You must pay a visit to Central Market and its amazing hall to see the local produce and maybe purchase textiles, antiques, gold, and silver jewelry.

-There are several stalls offering gold and silver jewelry, antique coins, clothing, clocks, flowers, food, textiles, shoes, and luggage along the four wings of the Central Market’s yellow structure.
+Many stalls offer gold and silver jewelry, antique coins, clothing, clocks, flowers, food, textiles, shoes, and luggage in the four wings of the market’s yellow structure.

-A word of warning, though: you need hone your haggling abilities because the pricing in this area can be absurdly exorbitant.
+A word of warning, though: you will need practice your haggling skills because prices for the unseasoned can sometimes be absurdly exorbitant!